 If you have ever watched a Ken Burns documentary you have seen the Ken Burns effect.
 Burns successfully used the technique of slow panning and zooming and fading transitions between frames to put static images into motion.

 But what if this method were refined and delivered directly into homes and businesses to help promote works of fine art?
-This is the basic idea behind a new service called Art Stream Videos.
+This is the basic idea behind our service, Art Stream Videos.

 When we visit an art gallery we move ourselves physically from piece to piece hoping that something catches our attention.
 Then our brain starts to fire with numerous ideas, feelings, and thoughts.
 The result is that when we are physically in the presence of a piece of fine art we enjoy ─ the lighting, texture, emotional reaction, and story of the artist ─ all combine to influence our buying decision.
 But how can an artist or gallery owner successfully compete to get the limited attention of potential buyers?